rodriguezgloria/DH110/Assignment06.md

 ### 🟡 Design System

 #### Typeface family + Size
-> The typeface family is **Helvetica** and the font size for the headers that are in bold are size 36.
+> The typeface family is **Helvetica** and the font size for the headers that are in bold are **size 36** and all other text is **size 16**.

-> Reasoning:
+> Reasoning: Helvetica was selected because it is one of the most commonly used since it is very legible.
+Therefore it should be easy for the users to identify where the headers are and recognize what the page signifies.
+Additionally, the size difference between the headers and the other text size is to easily distinguish them from each other.

 #### Color Scheme: Background + Primary (default text) + Focus
-Insert a picture.
 > The color scheme involves a ___ background, accompanied by the primary default text of ___ , and the focus is ___ .

 > Reasoning: